Moana’s Journey of Water Attraction Info & Construction

-Journey of Water Inspired by Moana is a new attraction coming to Walt Disney World as part of Epcot’s Future World overhaul.
-This covers everything you need to know about it: target opening date, concept art, construction progress, and answers to frequently asked questions.
-(Updated May 4, 2022.)
+Journey of Water Inspired by Moana is a new attraction coming to EPCOT as Walt Disney World overhauls the front of the park between Spaceship Earth and World Showcase.
+This covers everything you need to know about the addition: target opening date, concept art, construction progress, and answers to frequently asked questions.
+(Updated April 11, 2023.)

 Next, let’s take a look at the location of Moana’s Journey of Water.
-There has been a lot of confusion about this, with some Walt Disney World fans believing it’ll be replacing Journey into Imagination for some reason.
+There has been confusion about this, with some fans who haven’t visited Walt Disney World in the last few years believing it’ll be replacing Journey into Imagination for some reason.
 (Because both have “Journey” in the name?
 Perhaps since there’s already a water play area up by the Imagination pavilion?)

 World Nature is dedicated to understanding and preserving the beauty, awe and balance of the natural world.
 In addition to Journey of Water, it will include The Land and The Seas with Nemo & Friends pavilions.

-Above is concept art that Disney has released of the new-look front of Epcot and these three new neighborhoods.
-Note that this was released a couple of years ago, and the scale and scope of these plans has likely changed.
-(For example, the tiered festival center is unlikely to be built.)
+Above is concept art that Disney has released of the new-look front of EPCOT and these three new neighborhoods.
+Note that this is the updated art, reflecting the scaled-back scope of these plans.

 Based upon the concept art, it appears that the water exploration trail will be one way of accessing the Seas and Land pavilions from Spaceship Earth, with normal bypass pathways on each side of it for guests who don’t wish to partake in the play area.